arunnambyar/tutorials/mermaid/docs/configurations.md

 ## 🚀 7.
 Advanced Configuration with JSON

-You can pass many configurations as a JSON object to `init` as given below:
+Multiple configurations can be provided to init as a JSON object, as shown below:

 ~~~